progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
 These variables can be stored in three different places:-->

-Git umfasst das Werkzeug `git config`, das dir erlaubt, Konfigurationswerte zu verändern.
+Git umfasst das Werkzeug `git config`, das Dir erlaubt, Konfigurationswerte zu verändern.
 Auf diese Weise kannst Du anpassen, wie Git aussieht und arbeitet.
 Diese Werte sind an drei verschiedenen Orten gespeichert:

 <!--*	`/etc/gitconfig` file: Contains values for every user on the system and all their repositories.
 If you pass the option` -\-system` to `git config`, it reads and writes from this file specifically.
 *	`~/.gitconfig` file: Specific to your user.
 You can make Git read and write to this file specifically by passing the `-\-global` option.